Solar System Experiments in the Search for Dark Energy and Dark Matter: Conclusions

-Our recommended strategy is asymmetric.
-Cosmology carries the discovery prior for late-time acceleration; DESI and \emph{Euclid} determine $\{w(z),\mu(z,k),\Sigma(z,k)\}$ at percent-level precision in two-point statistics (Sec.~\ref{sec:cosmo}).
-The Solar System program then targets the specific residuals implied by those posteriors, at forecastable levels set by Solar System potentials $\Phi_N$ and by the screening maps in Eqs.~\eqref{eq:thin-shell}--\eqref{eq:PhiN-numbers}, \eqref{eq:gamma_from_shell}--\eqref{eq:phi_contrast_bound}, and \eqref{eq:rV}--\eqref{eq:rV-numbers}.
+The Solar System program then targets the specific residuals implied by those posteriors, at forecastable levels set by Solar System potentials $\Phi_N$ and by the screening maps in Eqs.~\eqref{eq:thin-shell}--\eqref{eq:PhiN-numbers}, \eqref{eq:gamma_from_shell}--\eqref{eq:phi_contrast_bound}, and \eqref{eq:rV}--\eqref{eq:gamma_Vain}.
 Concretely, the near-term measurement goals in Sec.~\ref{sec:observables} and the program elements in Sec.~\ref{sec:program} deliver: \begin{enumerate} \item $|\gamma-1|\lesssim \mathrm{few}\times 10^{-6}$ per solar conjunction using Ka/X or optical links with improved coronal calibration (optical strongly suppresses plasma terms); comparable sensitivity to $\beta-1$ from global fits.
-Target the $\lesssim 1\times 10^{-8}$ regime with advanced astrometric and/or optical metrology experiments \cite{Turyshev2004_CQG,Turyshev2007_LATOR,Turyshev2009-BEACON}. \item $|\dot G/G|\lesssim \mathrm{few}\times 10^{-14}\,\mathrm{yr^{-1}}$ and a factor $2$--$3$ tightening of SEP (Nordtvedt) constraints via millimeter-class LLR with next-generation retroreflectors and station upgrades.
-Expect a factor of 10--50 improvement with the new high-power LLR facilities and new CCRs \cite{Turyshev2025,Turyshev2025-CCR}. \item A factor $3$--$10$ improvement in clock-based limits on ultralight-scalar couplings across $m_\phi\sim 10^{-24}$--$10^{-15}\,\mathrm{eV}$ using long-baseline ground--space optical links.
-Tetrahedral spacecraft formations with optical metrology and AIS offer additional factor of 25-50 improvements \cite{TetPRD2024}. \item A factor $\sim 2$ strengthening of AU-scale Yukawa bounds $|\alpha_Y(\lambda)|$ for $\lambda\sim 10^{9}$--$10^{13}\,\mathrm{m}$, and of smooth Solar System dark-matter density limits (e.g., at Saturn’s orbit from $\sim 1.1\times 10^{-20}$ to $\sim 5\times 10^{-21}\,\mathrm{g\,cm^{-3}}$) through DSN reprocessing and refined ephemerides. \item Precision EEP: retain MICROSCOPE-level guardrails and target $\eta \!\sim\!10^{-16}\!-\!10^{-17}$ with a drag-free AIS (as a universal test, not a model-blind DE probe).
+Target the $\lesssim 1\times 10^{-8}$ regime with advanced astrometric and/or optical metrology experiments \cite{Turyshev2004_CQG,Turyshev2007_LATOR,Turyshev2009-BEACON}. \item $|\dot G/G|\lesssim \mathrm{few}\times 10^{-15}\,\mathrm{yr^{-1}}$ and a factor $3$--$5$ tightening of SEP (Nordtvedt) constraints via sub-mm-class LLR with next-generation CCRs and station upgrades for high-power operations.
+Expect a factor of 50--70 improvement with the new high-power LLR facilities and new CCRs \cite{Turyshev2025,Turyshev2025-CCR}. \item A factor $3$--$10$ improvement in clock-based limits on ultralight-scalar couplings across $m_\phi\sim 10^{-24}$--$10^{-15}\,\mathrm{eV}$ using long-baseline ground--space optical links.
+Tetrahedral spacecraft formations with optical metrology and AIS offer additional factor of 25-50 improvements \cite{TetPRD2024}. \item A factor $\sim 2$ strengthening of AU-scale Yukawa bounds $|\alpha_{\tt Y}(\lambda)|$ for $\lambda\sim 10^{9}$--$10^{13}\,\mathrm{m}$, and of smooth Solar System dark-matter density limits (e.g., at Saturn’s orbit from $\sim 1.1\times 10^{-20}$ to $\sim 5\times 10^{-21}\,\mathrm{g\,cm^{-3}}$) through DSN reprocessing and refined ephemerides. \item Precision EEP: retain MICROSCOPE-level guardrails and target $\eta \!\sim\!10^{-16}\!-\!10^{-17}$ with a drag-free AIS (as a universal test, not a model-blind DE probe).
 This complements recent consolidated constraint surveys~\cite{FischerKaedingPitschmann2024}.

 \end{enumerate}

 The cross-regime mapping is numerically tractable.
 For example, an illustrative cosmology-level excess $\mu_0^{\rm lin}\simeq 0.10$ at $k\simeq 0.1\,h\,\mathrm{Mpc}^{-1}$ implies $\chi\simeq 0.224$ for a conformally coupled scalar.
 Solar-conjunction bounds taking $|\gamma-1|\lesssim (2-5)\times10^{-6}$ yields $\Delta R/R \lesssim (1.6-2.4)\times10^{-3}$ and $|\phi_\infty-\phi_c| \lesssim (4.3-6.7)\times10^{-9}M_{\rm Pl}$ [Eqs.~\eqref{eq:thin-shell}--\eqref{eq:phi_contrast_bound}].
 A null result at that sensitivity prunes the unscreened interpretation of the cosmological signal; a detection demands a joint re-fit of cosmology and Solar System data with the same microphysical parameters.
 In Vainshtein-screened models, by contrast, the residual at $1\,\mathrm{AU}$ scales as $(r/r_V)^{3/2}\sim 10^{-11}$ for $r_{V\odot}\sim 10^{2}\,\mathrm{pc}$, explaining the natural weakness of local tests even when cosmology shows percent-level deviations (Sec.~\ref{sec:theory}).